amphibian/pi.name_wrangler.ee_addon/README.markdown

 Name Wrangler lets you use proper names in the format SURNAME, GIVEN NAME in the back-end (in order to faciliate proper sorting), but still display them in the the format GIVEN NAME SURNAME.
-It also allows you to display first, middle, and last names independently, in both singular and posessive forms, and to do this with both individual names and lists of ampersand- or semicolon-separated names.
+It also allows you to display first, middle, and last names independently, in both singular and posessive forms, and to do this with both individual names and lists of ampersand- or "+"-separated names.

 ###Parameters: